 Of course, like many countries the world over, the online gambling scene has seen growth as well.

 Players sign up for web casinos since they can play for bigger bonuses and often higher winning chances.
 There are even sites dedicated to helping the curious navigate the wealth of online Japanese casinos.
 As a subsidiary of internet gaming, gambling on mobile has also risen in popularity in Japan.

-Aside from an overview of Japan's gambling culture, let’s focus on the games specific to the Land of the Rising Sun.
+Aside from an overview of Japan's gambling and casino culture, let’s focus on the games specific to the Land of the Rising Sun.
 Maybe you have heard of pachinko, but do you know how it works?
 And what other means of play might you expect to try your luck with while visiting Japan?

 What Is Pachinko?

 As mentioned above, this type of game is the most popular gaming activity native to Japan.
 Its notoriety goes beyond the borders, and lovers of Japanese culture often dip into pachinko's waters.
 But how exactly does it work?

 Well, it’s surprisingly similar to regular slot machines.
 Generally, games are low-stake, as to prevent problematic levels of play.
 Contrary to Western slots, pachinko games will offer extra balls instead of spins.
 You convert your in-game winnings to more balls or other bonus game features.